Cinnamon18/CinnasProductivityBot/README.md

 	 - If you're deploying, you can just configure the env variable and the .env will be ignored.
  - You probably wanna `git update-index --skip-worktree .env`

+# Card Properties
+Cards are stored as JSON objects with the following attributes.
+Rarity attribute is required.
+This bot is targeted at english speakers, and will attempt to use english wherever possible.

+ - franchise - The source franchise for the character.
+For example, `Love Live!` or `Granblue Fantasy`
+ - img_url - An image URl, perferably from a CDN that won't feel the hot linking :^) (ie, for a bandori card, better you drain twitter's resources than those of fan websites like bandori.party or bestdori.com)
+ - character - Name of the character.
+Given name, then surname.
+For example, `Maki Nishikino` or `Sandalphon`
+ - card_name - Name of the card.
+Authoratative english fan translations (wiki, popular fan resource sites) > Japanese official names where possible.
+ - rarity - The cinnabot standardized rarity system recognizes 4 rarities: `UR`, `SSR`, `SR`, and `R`.
+The draw rates are currently at 5%, 10%, 20%, and 80% respectively.
+Attempt to match from the source franchise on the basis of those rates.
+	 - For example, the original SIF maps perfectly onto the given rarities.
+Granblue has an `SSR` rate of 3% and an `SR` rate of 15%.
+We map granblue `SSR`s onto a standard `UR`.
+The granblue `SR` is equal distance from the standard `SSR` and `SR`, so we must make a judgement call.
+I have decided to map it onto the standard `SR`.
+	 - This gacha aims to be relatively generous with it's rates, so lower rarities in source games may correspond to higher rarities in the cinna writing bot.
+ - element - Many games have a concept of element.
+Granblue has wind, fire, water, earth, dark, light.
+Bandori has powerful, cool, pure, happy.
+ - mechanical_archetype - A higher level mechanical description of the card.
+Granblue has attackers, defenders, healers, and special units.
+Arknights has defenders, guards, arts users, etc. SIF has healers, scorers, and perfect lockers (and some others now?
+I've dropped the game.)
+ - unit - The "group" this character is part of.
+This could be an idol unit, a band, a political faction, etc.

+ Additionally, a "UID" attribute is computed at runtime and serves as a primary key.
+It is found by calling python's `hash()` function on the the card.

+ As this gacha is cross franchise, the above attributes will not perfectly match every franchise's langauge or structure.
+That's okay!
+Just follow the examples for a franchise, and if you're making a few franchise, use your judgement.

 # Misc
  - Release branch is autodeployed to [https://cinnaswritingbot.azurewebsites.net](https://cinnaswritingbot.azurewebsites.net)